Witold Kieżun: Emigration

 On 6 September 1980 Witold Kieżun left Poland for a contract as lecturer at the School of Business and Administration at Temple University in Philadelphia.
-From 1980–1981 he held a series of lectures about the Solidarity Movement in Poland entitled "The Spirit of Solidarity" in 14 US and Canadian Universities.
+From 1980 to 1981 he held a series of lectures about the Solidarity Movement in Poland entitled "The Spirit of Solidarity" in 14 US and Canadian Universities.

 In 1981–83 Witold Kieżun worked as Technical Advisor to the UNDP in Burundi, Africa.

 After the end of his first contract in Burundi, Kieżun was meant to rejoin the faculty of Temple University, but the offer was revoked at the last minute, due to the university faculty's erroneous association with the Polish Anti-Nazi resistance Home Army of which Kieżun was a member, with collaboration with the Germans, propaganda lie deliberately spread by Stalin.
 (See Anti-Polonism).

-From 1983–1986 Kieżun was a professor at HEC Montréal.
+From 1983 to 1986 Kieżun was a professor at HEC Montréal.
 Kieżun returned to Burundi in 1986 as Chief Technical Advisor for the UNDP and directed the program until 1991.
 He was an advisor to President Pierre Buyoya.
-From 1989–1991 Kieżun was a professor at Bujumbura University.
+From 1989 to 1991 Kieżun was a professor at Bujumbura University.
 In 1990, Witold Kieżun met with Polish Pope John Paul II during his visit to Burundi.

 Throughout the 1990s, Witold Kieżun alternated between roles as Chief Technical Advisor to UNDP in Rwanda (1991–1992) and Burkina Faso (1994) and his position as lecturer in Canada at the Universite de Quebec and McGill.
 During his time in Canada, Kieżun was co-organizer of the Canadian Foundation of Polish-Jewish Heritage in Montreal.